Polytechnic Institute

 - Software Development & Integration (SDI)

-- Blended Norman to Tulsa Experience – Starting in Norman for years 1-2 and complete years 3-4 in Tulsa is an option for all three Bachelor of Science Degrees.
+- Blended Norman to Tulsa Experience – Starting in Norman for years 1-2 and complete years 3-4 in Tulsa is an option for four of the five Bachelor of Science Degrees.

 What Sets OUPI Apart